YaredBachaGari/YGPortfolio/README.md

 ## 💡 Next features

 - Creating a backend Api for my blog page where i can share my learnings and experiances
+- projects searching functionality as the number grows
 - Powering this site with ChatGPT.
 This includes but not limited to chatbot and documentation

 ## 🚀 Deployed Site